d365collaborative/d365fo.integrations/docs/Import-D365ODataEntity.md

 ```

 ## DESCRIPTION
-Imports a Data Entity, defined as a json payload, using the OData endpoint of the Dynamics 365 Finance & Operations
+Imports a Data Entity, defined as a json payload, using the OData endpoint of the Dynamics 365 Finance & Operations platform

 ## EXAMPLES